-2 Days short of our 10th anniversary on the road we say goodbye to Bolivia and drive to Copacabana – the border crossing with Peru.
-It is tempting to stay longer: the atmosphere at Hotel Oberland is fantastic with company of Luis and Lacey who run the Lost World Expedition (at last, we’ve been trying to meet each other for the past 3 years or so), the happy Brazilians Isabela and Rafael, a German couple in an Iveco bus, Joop and Adri from the Netherlands and a couple of others.
+The atmosphere at Hotel Oberland is fantastic in the company of Luis and Lacey of Lost World Expedition (at last, we’ve been trying to meet each other for the past 3 years or so), the happy Brazilians Isabela and Rafael, a German couple in an Iveco bus, Joop and Adri from the Netherlands and a couple of others.

-The reunion was reminiscent of the easy mixing, connecting and sharing we enjoyed in Salta so much, which was in 2007 and seems ages ago.
+The reunion was reminiscent of the easy mixing, connecting and sharing we enjoyed in Salta so much, which was in 2007 and seems ages ago and previous stays here at Hotel Oberland.

 It is midday by the time we struggle through the busy and uninspiring streets of El Alto and nameless suburbs beyond until finally, we hit the countryside.